Study in USA

 The right buy real estate property, take bank loans or mortgage their properties.

-Freedom to leave and enter France any number of times without separate visa permission.
+Freedom to leave and enter France any number of times without a separate visa.

 Differences

-A French passport is issued to only French citizenship holders.
+A French passport is issued only to French citizens.

 French citizenship holders can move out of the country any number of times.

-However, for international students whose country doesn’t allow dual citizenship, PR in France is the suitable option.
+However, for international students whose country does not allow dual citizenship, PR in France is a suitable option.

 It is possible to make an appeal to French immigration authorities to review the decision once again, in case the PR application faces rejection.
-This must be made within 2 months of the application getting rejected.
-Make an appeal in the form of a letter to the French consulate, providing valid reasons along with documented proofs.
+This must be made within 2 months of the application being rejected.
+Make an appeal in the form of a letter to the French consulate, providing valid reasons along with documented proof.

 Here's a breakdown of the cost of living in France in 2025 for international students: